 Ways to Eat These Tempeh Crumbles

 These tempeh crumbles are so versatile!
-You can put them on rice, noodles, salads, on a baked potato, and even in summer rolls.
+You can put them on rice, noodles, salads, on a baked potato, and even in lettuce cups.
 My favorite way (seen here) is over brown rice with sliced cucumber, sesame seeds, and scallions.
 You can also meal prep them in advance and keep in the fridge for 4-5 days.